Biomechanical and Ergonomic Solutions in Kayak Design – Kayaking With No Back Pain

 Your legs are prevented from supporting your body weight in this position.

 In addition, sitting in the L position without being able to change your body position increases your fatigue and discomfort, and reduces both performance and fun.

 Cushioning your seat doesn’t really solve any of these problems since all it can do is spread the pressure from a single point to a wider

 area, but the combined pressure is still there and it keeps working on your lower back all the time.
 Sooner or later you feel very

 uncomfortable, and sometime it’s too late since you’ve already been injured.

 Kayaking in the L position with no adequate support for either back or feet is not a sensible solution for modern anglers and paddlers who have to spend hours kayaking and fishing from this low and uncomfortable position.

 Food for thought:

-If you had to perform some hard work or other physical activity in any position of your choice, would you even consider doing it sitting with your legs stretched forward like this?
+- If you had to perform some hard work or other physical activity in a position of your choice, would you even consider doing it sitting with your legs stretched forward in the L kayaking posture?…

 More food for thought: